Israel Study Abroad Program in Jerusalem

 Combine artistic training along with university study through the Art Jerusalem option.
 Students participate in the Ulpan program and select one of the following tracks of study:

 Candidates for this either the Art Specialization or Art Academic programs are required to submit a portfolio and one additional recommendation.
-Please be sure to download the Art Specialization forms under the Forms tab for detailed information and instructions for applying for either of these programs.
+Please be sure to download the Art Specialization form for detailed information and instructions for applying for either of these programs.
 Students in these tracks may also request to study in one of the Bezalel art departments:

 Students who wish to explore the world of art and design without focusing on a particular area do not need to submit a portfolio and will study under the auspices of the Fine Arts department at RIS.